The enduring mystique of Barnard’s Star | EarthSky.org

 Clearly, Barnard’s Star captures peoples’ imaginations!

 How to see Barnard’s Star.
-Barnard’s Star is faint; its visual magnitude of about 9.5.
+Barnard’s Star is faint; its visual magnitude is only about 9.5.
 Thus this star can’t be seen with the eye alone.

-Whats more, its motion – though large in astronomical terms – is still too slow to be noticed in a single night or even easily across a human lifetime.
+What’s more, its motion – though large in astronomical terms – is still too slow to be noticed in a single night or even easily across a human lifetime.

 Since Barnard’s Star can’t be seen without powerful binoculars or a telescope, finding it requires both experience and perseverance.
-It is currently located in the constellation Ophiuchus, which is well placed on June, July and August evenings.
+It is located in the direction of the constellation Ophiuchus the Serpent Bearer, which is well placed for viewing on June, July and August evenings.

 Because Barnard’s Star is a telescopic object, details on how to observe it are beyond the scope of this article, but Britain’s Sky at Night magazine has a good procedure online here: http://bit.ly/2rZNDe1